Strong pathwise solution and large deviation principle for the stochastic Boussinesq equations with partial diffusion term: The global existence for the case of additive noise

 for each $T>0$. \end{proposition} \begin{proof} In order to obtain the suitable estimates, let $w=\nabla^{\bot}\cdot u$ and $\eta=\nabla^{\bot}\theta$, where $\nabla^{\bot}=(-\partial_{2},\partial_{1})$ and then take the operator $\nabla^{\bot}$ on both sides of the system, yields,

 Note that, comparing to the three dimensional case, there is no vortex stretching term $w\cdot \nabla u$ appearing in (\ref{5.9}), which makes the global existence achievable.
-Here, different from the Euler equaiton, the diffusion term plays a key role in the later estimates.
+Here, different from the Euler equaiton, the diffusion term plays a key role in the later estimates due to the coupled construction.
 Multiplying the second equation in (\ref{5.9}) by $\eta|\eta|^{p-2}$ and integrating over $\mathbb{T}^{2}$ we obtain